How It Works Generate a Quest Have Questions? Contact Start a quest

 Questions, answered.

-How does the AI know about Branson?
+How does the system know about Branson?

 How is this different from a scavenger hunt or treasure hunt?